bxparks/EpoxyDuino/README.md

 ![AUnit Tests](https://github.com/bxparks/EpoxyDuino/workflows/AUnit%20Tests/badge.svg)

-This project contains a small (but often effective) implementation of the Arduino programming framework for Linux, MacOS and potentially other POSIX-like systems.
-Originally, it was created to allow [AUnit](https://github.com/bxparks/AUnit) unit tests to be compiled and run on a Linux or MacOS machine, instead of running on the embedded microcontroller.
+This project contains a small (but often effective) implementation of the Arduino programming framework for Linux, MacOS, FreeBSD (experimental) and potentially other POSIX-like systems.
+Originally, it was created to allow [AUnit](https://github.com/bxparks/AUnit) unit tests to be compiled and run on a desktop class machine, instead of running on the embedded microcontroller.
 As more Arduino functionality was added, it became useful for other Arduino programs, particularly ones that relied on just the `Serial` interface.

 The build process uses [GNU Make](https://www.gnu.org/software/make/manual/).
 A `Makefile` needs to be created inside the sketch folder.
 For example, if the